axone-protocol/docs/docs/technical-documentation/governance/rule-of-form.md

 ### Section

-Section group related subsections together, serving as an intermediate level of organization.
+Sections group related subsections together, serving as an intermediate level of organization.

 ### Subsection